-In this section, we describe experimental results in NTCIR4 QAC2 Subtask 1.
-We conducted the following experiments under the condition shown in Table 1.
-The question set for the evaluation consists of the 200 questions prepared by QAC2 task organizers.
-We also used 200 questions of QAC1 Formal Run in order to develop the system.
+We conducted the following experiments under the condition shown in Table 1 with the test collection of QAC2 Subtask 1.
+We also used 200 questions of QAC1 Formal Run[4] in order to develop the system.
 In experiments, each passage consists of a series of three sentences.